Rose Border Painting:‘The reddest red rose’

-Red roses are always eye-catching in any garden painting.
+Red roses are always eye-catching in any garden painting, especially when planted in a border.
 This old English variety just glowed in the sunshine.

-A lovely plein air painting made in the walled garden at Burton Agnes Hall – a garden which is overwhelming, speaking as an artist, as there is much to paint there.
+A lovely Plein‑air painting made in the walled garden at Burton Agnes Hall – a garden which is overwhelming, speaking as an artist, as there's much to paint in there.

 I avoided the walled garden in the beginning, sticking to painting what I thought might be the simpler formal lawns and yews outside it instead.

-The walled vegatable and herbaceous plots at Burton Agnes Hall, not far from the seaside town of Bridlington is well maintained and a delight for most of the year, with vegatables, fruit and flowers in abundance, as well as many gardens within the garden.
+The walled vegetable and herbaceous plots at Burton Agnes Hall, not far from the seaside town of Bridlington, is well maintained and a delight for most of the year.
+With vegetables, fruit and flowers in abundance, as well as many gardens within the garden.

 - Artwork Size: 30.5 x 25.4 cm (12 x 10 ins)